meribold/git-snap/readme.md

 | exists       | exists | exists |                         | tracked file                     | :heavy_check_mark: added to snapshots branch       |
 | exists       | exists | exists | exists                  | tracked file                     | :heavy_check_mark: updated to working tree version |

-That covers new files.
-But what about modified files?

 ## Installation

 Save `git-snap` to some directory in your `$PATH`.